Rocklin Road Sierra College Corridor Multimodal Enhancements

 PROJECT FUNDING

 The Rocklin Road Corridor Multimodal Enhancements Project is funded by traffic impact fees collected by the City of Rocklin and South Placer Regional Transportation Authority (SPRTA).
-The total cost of Alternative 1 is $44 million and Alternative 2 is $47 million.
-While environmental clearances and design costs are funded, the City of Rocklin is seeking state and federal funding for construction.
+The total cost of the proposed improvements is $47 million.
+While environmental clearances and design costs are funded, the City of Rocklin is seeking state and federal construction funding.

 ESTIMATED TIMELINE